nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 The two parts could be done simultaneously by the skilled reader, but until you become a skilled inspectional reader, do them as separate tasks.

 Inspectional reading is active (you're not leaning on a wall flipping through a book): as you read, you're always looking to answer the four basic questions all active readers must answer.
-Constantly keep asking with the purpose of tring to find the answers.
+Constantly keep asking with the purpose of trying to find the answers.

-Although you wont't have time to take extensive notes in inspectional reading, when you start getting answers to the following questions, you should note them anyway for when you come back to the book for an analytical read whether in a week or in months[^5].
+Although you won't have time to take extensive notes in inspectional reading, when you start getting answers to the following questions, you should note them anyway for when you come back to the book for an analytical read whether in a week or in months[^5].
 1. **What kind of book is it?**
 2. **What is it about as a whole?**
 3. **What is the structural order of the work whereby the author develops his conception or understanding of that general subject matter?**